If you frequent internet marketing related forums and blogs, I am sure you’ve heard this famous saying:

 With each offer, you will see an EPC, which stands for Earning Per Click.
 This is going to be an average, thus you may not earn this every time.
 Thus, your conversion rate may be different from what you see.
 This is just meant as a way to get an idea of what you could earn.

-These are a few examples of markets in which you could choose from:
+These are a few examples of markets from which you could choose:

 - Student: There are always student offers out there that you can choose from.
 For example, scholarship offers, student loans, coupons or the like.
 You could send out a newsletter to students with all the latest discounts, something that students would definitely sign up for.